deannguyen9xyz/EIS-Fitting-Models/README.md

 ---

 ## ⚙️ Requirements
-Place the input CSV data file in the root directory alongside the Python script(s).
+Place the input CSV data file named "EIS_data.csv" in the "data" directory alongside the Python script(s).

 Install required libraries using: